 When it comes to the pursuit of flawless skin, we’re living in an exciting time of new treatment options.
 That said, it’s easy to feel overwhelmed by the seemingly endless products and therapies on the market.
-Camille’s dermatologist, Elizabeth Geddes-Bruce of Westlake Dermatology, helps us navigate those options to discover our best skin, and is a fan of both laser treatments and microneedling to help patients get smoother and brighter with that youthful glow.
-We sat down with Dr. Geddes-Bruce to talk about the differences between two of the hottest skin resurfacing treatments around: microneedling and laser therapy.
-Which one is right for you?
-Read on to find out:
+We sat down with Dr. Elizabeth Geddes-Bruce to talk about the differences between two of the hottest skin resurfacing treatments around: microneedling and laser therapy.
+On the road to discovering your best skin and youthful glow, which one is right for you?
+Read on to find out.

-Do you suggest that patients try one first before trying the other? (and if so, which one?)
+Do you suggest trying one before the other?

 If you’re looking to be more proactive about taking care of your skin, microneedling is a quick and easy way to do so without much risk.
 On the other hand, if you have a specific problem you would like to address, it may be the case that you are better suited for a laser treatment to meet your goals.

 Absolutely!
 We can target specific issues with a laser and then perform microneedling for all over skin rejuvenation on the same day.
 Or, you can alternate treatments on a monthly basis or so.
 It all depends on what you are trying to address.

 Who is an ideal candidate to try it?

 An ideal candidate feels empowered to ask questions regarding their treatment.
 They prepare for the procedure and commit to doing their part during recovery.
 More generally, patients need to be free of active infections, rashes, or acne in the treatment areas.
 They also need to avoid sun exposure pre and post procedure as this increases side effects.